Shamoon: During the attack

 According to Kubecka, in order to restore operations, Saudi Aramco used its large private fleet of aircraft and available funds to purchase much of the world's hard drives, driving the price up.
 New hard drives were required as quickly as possible so oil prices were not affected by speculation.
 By September 1, 2012 gasoline resources were dwindling for the public of Saudi Arabia 17 days after the August 15th attack.
 RasGas was also affected by a different variant, crippling them in a similar manner.

 It is unclear why the attacker may have an interest in actually destroying the infected PC.
 Kaspersky Labs hinted that the 900 KB malware could be related to Wiper, that was used in a cyber attack on Iran in April.
-After a 2-day analysis, the company erroneously concluded that the malware is more likely to come from "scriptkiddies" who were inspired by Wiper.
+After a 2-day analysis, the company erroneously concluded that the malware is more likely to come from "script kiddies" who were inspired by Wiper.
 Later, in a blog post, Eugene Kaspersky clarified the use of Shamoon categorizing as cyberwarfare.